LBartolini/DVI/GUIDE.md

   The server contains many information about the system.
 Some are contained inside comments in the HTML.
 You can read them by inspecting the page.

-  The vulnerability lies in the Private section.
-The only service available is the 'Change your password' page.
-The users are stored directly inside the filesystem in the *passwords* directory.
-The *username.txt* is the filename while the password is hashed using MD5 and stored inside it.
-To exploit it you have to firstly find a correct username:password combination.
-That is achievable by using *alice* as the username (remember that Alice is found inside the website as the person to contact).
-The password is *abc123*, a simple password that is surely available in any wordlist.
+  The vulnerability lies inside the administration section, */admin*.
+The only service available is the 'Change your password' page at */admin/change.php*.
+The users are stored directly inside the filesystem in the */passwords* directory.
+The *username* is the filename while the password is hashed using MD5 and stored inside it.

-  Now comes the real exploit.
-The code that executes the password change is not completely secure.
+  To exploit it you just have to find understand how the sanitization works.
+In fact the code that executes the password change is not completely secure.
 It sanitize the username in a naive way.
-It truncates the username to retrieve the current password, meaning that if you type *alice.whatever*, it just look for the user *alice*.
-But when it goes to write the new password it does not use the same sanitized variable; instead it just tries to remove *.php* from the string.
-The exploit is achieved by simply using the following username *alice.ph.phpp*.
-The final username used for writing will be *alice.php*.
-If you are able to write inside the file you can execute the code visiting */passwords/alice.php*.
+When it writes the new password it just tries to remove *.php* from the string.

+  The exploit is achieved by simply using the following username *alice.williams@unidv.it.ph.phpp*.
+The final username used for writing will be *alice.williams@unidv.it.php*.
+If you are able to write inside the file you can execute the code visiting */passwords/alice.williams@unidv.it.php*.

   Since new passwords are hashed this seems impossible.
 Fortunately "the students" who developed this functionality introduced a big security flaw; adding *RAW:* at the start of the new password allow you to bypass the hashing meaning that you can write whatever you want.